 The aspiration of this project is to provide the groundwork for that transformation by building up -- funding permitting -- a union catalogue fragments in the British Isles in a series of stages.
 As explained in more detail in the discussion of the principles of cataloguing fragments, each cutting is taken as having a dual identity and the process of cataloguing responds to this double nature: fragments are described as individual entities, and those which can be identified as coming from a 'lost manuscript' are also gathered together and that re-imagined codex given its own description and its own shelfmarks.
 Seeking a designation for those codices which, because their elements are dispersed, can be in many places and in none, we have chosen to conceptualise them as the manuscripts of Babel.

-The first stage of this ambitious undertaking is a pilot project intended to experiment and test the possibilities.
-Generously funded by the University of Essex and run, in 2015-2016, by its Centre for Bibliographical History, its focus is the range of manuscript fragments to be found in volumes owned by Samuel Harsnett (1561-1631), archbishop of York (1629-31), which are now housed in the Special Collections of the Albert Sloman Library of the University of Essex.
+1. The main catalogue is the result of a pilot project intended to experiment and test the possibilities.
+Funded by the University of Essex and run, in 2015-2016, by its Centre for Bibliographical History, its focus is the range of manuscript fragments to be found in volumes owned by Samuel Harsnett (1561-1631), archbishop of York (1629-31), which are now housed in the Special Collections of the Albert Sloman Library of the University of Essex.

 2. An online edition of Neil Ker's Pastedowns and its supplements, known as POxBo.
 This has been kindly funded by the Bibliographical Society of London and the Oxford Bibliographical Society.

 If you have any queries or want to share with us any fragments in your care, please contact us.

 This is being followed by a second phase, running in 2018-2019, to provide an electronic version of the information provided by Neil Ker's Pastedowns.More information on that will follow soon!